EMAIL - sprokop@7parkavenuefinancial.com

 The answer is:

 Entering into a factoring program without understanding how it works and the limitations of the program!
-That’s a broad comment, so let’s get right into what mistakes clients make when we sit down with them and work towards a solid factoring and working capital facility that makes sense for their firm based on their accounts' size and credit strength receivables.
+That’s a broad comment, so let’s get right into the mistakes clients make when we sit down with them and work towards a solid factoring and working capital facility that makes sense for their firm, based on their accounts' size, credit strength, and receivables.

 First of all, you should not consider factoring services as a ‘loan‘ per se.
 Also, it’s not the same as how a Canadian chartered bank would run such a facility if your firm were eligible for bank financing.

-When you enter into a factoring program, you are selling your receivables – however, under a true bank arrangement, you are collateralizing your receivables and borrowing against them.
+When you enter into a factoring program, you are selling your receivables; however, under a true bank arrangement, you are collateralizing them and borrowing against them.
 That’s a big difference.

-Factoring Finance differs from bank financing because a bank's focus on its due diligence is on the operating and overall financial strength credit history, and financial performance of a company.
-That eliminates many small and growing companies from accessing bank credit when they cannot meet bank credit criteria around financial statements, debt-to-equity ratios, consistent profits, etc.
+Factoring Finance differs from bank financing because a bank's due diligence focuses on a company's operating performance, overall financial strength, credit history, and financial performance.
+That prevents many small and growing companies from accessing bank credit when they cannot meet bank credit criteria such as financial statements, debt-to-equity ratios, consistent profits, etc.

-The financing of the balance sheet is really how traditional financing works, while a factoring solution focuses solely on the quality and size of your accounts receivable investment.
+The financing on the balance sheet reflects how traditional financing works, whereas a factoring solution focuses solely on the quality and size of your accounts receivable.

 At 7 Park Avenue Financial, we've received many calls from bankers who recognize a shorter-term factoring solution will help their clients.

-The amount of financing you receive will vary depending on the overall full amount and size and quality of your receivables based on the general creditworthiness of your portfolio or other factors such as a large concentration in one customer.
+The amount of financing you receive will vary depending on the overall amount, the size and quality of your receivables, the overall creditworthiness of your portfolio, and other factors, such as a large concentration in a single customer.

-WHAT IS THE BEST TYPE OF FACTORING PROGRAM - HINT - IT'S CONFIDENTIAL!
+WHAT IS THE BEST TYPE OF FACTORING RECEIVABLES PROGRAM - HINT - IT'S CONFIDENTIAL!

 At 7 Park Avenue Financial, we recommend Confidential A/R Financing as the best solution via a customized factoring program.
-With this 'non-notification financing' method, your firm can bill and collect payment from clients without any third-party notification.
-When it comes to types of factoring finance it's the best method to mirror a bank line of credit.
+With this 'non-notification financing' method, your firm can bill and collect payment from clients without notifying any third parties.
+When it comes to types of factoring finance, it's the best method to mirror a bank line of credit.

 The approval process in business factoring is easy and fast, much quicker than traditional financing.
-The immediate cash advance made on your receivables is usually the same day, or at most 24 hours.
+The immediate cash advance on your receivables is usually processed the same day, or at most within 24 hours.

-Advances are made at approximately 80-90% of the face value/total amount of the invoice, with the balance being paid to your firm when your client pays, less the factoring fee.
+Advances are made at approximately 80-90% of the invoice's face value or total amount, with the balance paid to your firm when your client pays, less the factoring fee.

 The ability to get access to funds based on the size of your receivables provides your firm with virtually unlimited funding!

-Those remaining balances build up a reserve account or buffer, which is periodically released to your firm.
+Those remaining balances are accumulated in a reserve account or buffer, which is periodically released to your firm.
 Your firm's ability to manage good asset turnover in a/r is directly related to the cost of the investment you hold in your accounts receivable.

-Invoice or Factoring finance lets a company build up its cash balance to cover current obligations such as accounts payable.
-The ability to free up working capital allows a company to manage the current asset/ current liability relationship positively, which is the essence of successful net working capital turnover and maximizing opportunity cost.
+Invoice or factoring finance allows a company to build up its cash balance to cover current obligations, such as accounts payable.
+The ability to free up working capital allows a company to manage the current asset/current liability relationship positively, which is the essence of successful net working capital turnover and of maximizing opportunity cost.

 While many specific industries are large users of factoring receivables, any business selling on commercial credit terms can use this type of financing.

-UNDERSTANDING THE RECOURSE VERSUS NON RECOURSE FACTORING TRANSACTION
+UNDERSTANDING THE RECOURSE VERSUS NON-RECOURSE FACTORING RECEIVABLES TRANSACTIONS

 Those higher rates offset, of course, the fact that your factoring finance company takes the risk in assuming collection liability and non-payment bad debt risk.
 That is one of the factors in determining your overall financing cost to reduce risk.